Election & Voting

 The Regular Municipal Election for 2021 is scheduled for November 2, 2021.
 Eight Councilmembers will be elected, two from each Voting District, who will each serve a two-year term.
 The Mayor is elected at-large who serves a four-year term which is up for election in 2023.

-For further information regarding candidacy or the reporting requirements for the Village's Fair Campaign Reporting, please contact the City Clerk's office at 303.804-4113.
+For further information regarding candidates or the 2021 Regular Municipal Election, please contact the City Clerk's office at 303.804-4113.

 Registering for the first time in Colorado